 I. INTRODUCTION.
 This is indeed your last chance.
 Should you continue reading, your defense acquisition training - no matter what lifecycle facet, function, or operational domain - becomes a dream from which to wake up...to something new.
-Digital Engineering and Management, combined with Agile Software and Open Architecture, truly is the "rabbit hole" to escape traditional defense acquisition.
-I am excited to share more about this trinity of digital design technologies, why their digital Wonderland excites me, and how they foretell a faster, agiler, and more competitive weapons-buying process our nation needs to succeed long term.
+Digital Engineering and Management, combined with Agile Software and Open Architecture, truly is the "red pill" for traditional defense acquisition.
+I am excited to share more about this trinity of digital design technologies, why their Wonderland excites me, and how they foretell a faster, agiler, and more competitive weapons-buying process our nation needs to succeed long term.

-This Matrix-inspired guide is designed to reboot outdated approaches - and analog thinking - to a new spoon-bending, digital acquisition reality.
-It will illuminate terms and provide insights, best practices, and litmus tests for success (as best we know them) from commercial industry and bellwether Air Force programs.
+This Red Pill guide for Air Force and Space Force Digital Acquisition is designed to "disrupt your input/output carrier signals" of analog thinking.
+It will illuminate terms and provide insights, best practices, and litmus tests for success (as best we know them) from some commercial industry and bellwether Air Force programs.
 But digital transformation, writ large, is still in flux.
-Only 44 "lighthouses" of excellence are recognized worldwide in industries like automotive and microelectronics; only 3 defense programs - the T-7A RedHawk, Ground Based Strategic Deterrent (GBSD), and Next Generation Air Dominance (NGAD) - are radically digital; and only 1 program, NGAD, is positioned to transform its lifecycle through a fully digital acquisition.
+Only 44 "lighthouses" of excellence are recognized worldwide in commercial industries like automotive and microelectronics; only 3 defense programs - the T-7A RedHawk, Ground Based Strategic Deterrent (GBSD), and Next Generation Air Dominance (NGAD) - are radically digital; and only 1 program, NGAD, is positioned to transform its lifecycle through a fully digital acquisition.

 So digital acquisition is still very new.
-Your journey will increase our collective knowledge until we shed past practices and become truly digital Forces.
+Your journey will increase our Department's collective knowledge until past practices are shed, and we become truly digital Forces.
 Be bold.
 Blaze new digital trails.
-And inspire the Pentagon to wake up and follow.
+And inspire the blue-pill Pentagon to follow.